-The Internal Revenue Code of 1986, as amended (the "Code"), contains certain requirements that must be met subsequent to the issuance and delivery of the Bonds for interest thereon to be and remain excluded from gross income for federal income tax purposes.
-Noncompliance with such requirements could cause the interest on the Bonds to be included in gross income for federal income tax purposes retroactive to the date of issue of the Bonds.
-The District has covenanted in its resolutions authorizing the issuance of the Bonds that it will not take any action, or fail to take any action, if such action or failure to take such action would adversely affect the exclusion from gross income of the interest payable on the Bonds under Section 103 of the Code.
+The Internal Revenue Code of 1986, as amended (the "Code"), contains certain requirements that must be met subsequent to the issuance and delivery of the Measure Y Series A Bonds, the Measure Y Series B Bonds, the Measure Y Series C Bonds and the Series A Refunding Bonds (collectively, the "Tax-Exempt Bonds") for interest thereon to be and remain excluded from gross income for federal income tax purposes.
+Noncompliance with such requirements could cause the interest on the Tax-Exempt Bonds to be included in gross income for federal income tax purposes retroactive to the date of issue of the Tax-Exempt Bonds.
+The District has covenanted in its resolutions authorizing the issuance of the Bonds and Series A Refunding Bonds that it will not take any action, or fail to take any action, if such action or failure to take such action would adversely affect the exclusion from gross income of the interest payable on the Tax-Exempt Bonds under Section 103 of the Code.

-As set forth under "PLAN OF FINANCE" herein, the District expects to sell approximately \$397,365,000 of general obligation bonds under Measure Y and, subject to market conditions, approximately \$132,325,000 of general obligation refunding bonds on or about February 7, 2006 (the "Measure Y Bonds"), a portion of which will bear interest that is to be excluded from gross income for federal income tax purposes (the "Measure Y Tax-Exempt Bonds").
-If the District enters into a written contract to sell the Measure Y Tax-Exempt Bonds within 15 days of the date that it enters into a written contract to sell the Bonds, the Measure Y Tax-Exempt Bonds and the Bonds will be treated as a single issue for federal income tax purposes and, as such, any actions of the District regarding the use, expenditure and investment of proceeds of the Measure Y Tax-Exempt Bonds and the timely payment of certain investment earnings to the United States may adversely affect the exclusion from gross income for federal income tax purposes of interest on the Bonds.
-The District has covenanted in its resolution authorizing the issuance of the Measure Y Bonds (the "Measure Y Resolution") that will not take any action, or fail to take any action, if such action or failure to take such action would adversely affect the exclusion from gross income of the interest payable on the Measure Y Tax-Exempt Bonds under Section 103 of the Code.
-Noncompliance with such covenant could cause the interest on the Bonds.
-If the Measure Y Tax-Exempt Bonds and the Bonds are treated as a single issue for federal income tax purposes, references to the Bonds and Resolution in the following discussion shall include the Measure Y Tax-Exempt Bonds and the Measure Y Resolution, respectively.
+As set forth under "PLAN OF FINANCE" herein, on January 31, 2006, the District has entered into a written contract to sell \$500,000,000 of general obligation bonds under Measure R (the "Measure R Bonds").
+Since the Measure R Bonds were sold within 15 days of the date the District entered into a written contract to sell the Tax-Exempt Bonds, the Measure R Bonds and the Tax-Exempt Bonds will be treated as a single issue for federal income tax purposes, and as such, any actions of the District regarding the use, expenditure and investment of proceeds of the Measure R Bonds and the timely payment of certain investment earnings to the United States may affect the exclusion from gross income for federal income tax purposes of interest on the Tax-Exempt Bonds.
+The District has covenanted in its resolution authorizing the issuance of the Measure R Bonds (the "Measure R Resolution") that will not take any action, or fail to take any action, if such action or failure to take such action would adversely affect the exclusion from gross income of the interest payable on the Measure R Bonds under Section 103 of the Code.
+Noncompliance with such covenant could cause the interest on the Tax-Exempt Bonds to be included in gross income for federal income tax purposes retroactive to the date of issue of the Tax-Exempt Bonds.
+References to the Tax-Exempt Bonds and the Resolution in the following discussion shall include the Measure R Bonds and the Measure R Resolution, respectively.

-In the opinion of Sidley Austin LLP, San Francisco, California, Bond Counsel, based on existing law and assuming compliance with certain covenants in the Resolution and the Tax Certificate executed by the District on the Closing Date for the Bonds and the requirements of the Code regarding the use, expenditure and investment of proceeds of the Bonds and the timely payment of certain investment earnings to the United States, interest on the Bonds is not includable in the gross income of the owners of the Bonds for federal income tax purposes.
-Failure to comply with such covenants and requirements may cause interest on the Bonds to be included in gross income retroactively to the date of issuance of the Bonds.
+General.
+In the opinion of Sidley Austin LLP, San Francisco, California, Bond Counsel, based on existing law and assuming compliance with certain covenants in the Resolution and the Tax Certificate executed by the District on the Closing Date for the Tax-Exempt Bonds and the requirements of the Code regarding the use, expenditure and investment of proceeds of the Tax-Exempt Bonds and the timely payment of certain investment earnings to the United States, interest on the Tax-Exempt Bonds is not includable in the gross income of the owners of the Tax-Exempt Bonds for federal income tax purposes.
+Failure to comply with such covenants and requirements may cause interest on the Tax-Exempt Bonds to be included in gross income retroactively to the date of issuance of the Tax-Exempt Bonds.